 - What will happen if I don’t repay my loan?

-- What should I do if I have no money and can’t repay?
+- What should I do if I have no money and can’t repay my payday loan?

-- What happens of I am summoned to court?
+- What happens if I am summoned to court?

 Defaulting on your payday loan may lead to multiple actions.
 This includes a negative impact on your credit score, wage garnishment, lawsuits, and being called by debt collectors.
 While very rare, jail time has also been given for failure to repay money owed.

 Following the agreed loan period, the lender may implement one or more of these actions in an attempt to obtain any unpaid funds.
 They may instigate automatic withdrawals from your bank account, which could result in bank fees for yourself.
 If this proves to be unsuccessful, they could set up wage garnishment.
 This would involve a portion of your wages being withheld and then sent directly to your lender.
 For the duration of time that your loan hasn’t been fully paid back, it will still be accrediting interest.

 What Happens if I Have No Money and Can’t Repay My Payday Loan?